vzMars/vzMars/README.md

     </a>
 </p>

 Hi, I'm Marcos.
-I'm a full stack software engineer who loves building web applications and was born and raised in the NYC area.
+I'm a software engineer who was born and raised in the NYC area.
 I am always seeking new opportunities to apply my skills and grow as a developer, feel free to reach me at [marcosgonzalez1731@gmail.com](mailto:marcosgonzalez1731@gmail.com)

 See [my portfolio](https://marcosgonzalez.dev/) for more information!